HG6209-ntu/HG6209-ntu.github.io/index.md

 ## Acknowledgments

-The majority of the content for this course has been borrowed (with permission) from Michael Wayne Goodman and Francis Bond, who taught previous years.
-Below are some of the archives of the previous courses:
+This course is based on the undergraduate course HG2051, which uses (with permission) material from Michael Wayne Goodman and Francis Bond, who taught previous years.
+Below are some archives of the undergraduate courses:

 - Hiram Ring:
   [2022](https://hg2051-ntu.github.io/AY2022/),